 Truth

 Truth is imperative for a “better” life.
 When lives change for the better, truth is a catalyst somewhere.
 “Better” in this context does not mean winning the lottery.
-While that can be better for some if they have the correct thinking about stewardship, it creates a nightmare for most.
+While that can be better for some who have the proper understanding of stewardship, it creates a nightmare for most.
 So, let's define “better" as a life that becomes more closely aligned with God’s prescription.

 Truth is always to align and relate with God.
 Consider the definition of truth: “the quality of being true, genuine, actual, or factual; a proven or verified principle or statement; fact.”